-Acceptance of transportation orders always raises the question of choosing between direct suppliers and the use of a distribution network.
-Making a decision about the transport of a shipment depends on the terminal and delivery costs.
+The acceptance of transportation orders always raises the question of choosing between direct suppliers and the use of a distribution network.
+Making a decision regarding the transport of a shipment depends on terminal and delivery costs.
 This problem concerns the dimensions of the shipment.
 A large shipment and a long delivery distance encourage you to choose direct transport.
-If the shipment is a single shipment, the problem becomes easy to solve because it is enough to compare transportation costs using the terminal system.
-However, it should be noted that combining a shipment with other items reduces the costs of indirect transport.
+If the shipment is a single shipment, the issue becomes easy to solve because it is enough to compare transportation costs using the terminal system.
+However, it should be borne in mind that combining a shipment with other items reduces the costs of indirect transport.
 Designing a distribution network for small parcels is a strategic issue.
 The total cost of the system can be calculated using the following formula (Milewski, 2011):